Nov 20 2008

 JihadwatchWatch: Robert Spencer’s amorous flirt with European Fascism

 The election is finally behind us.
 After initial sighs of relief and disappointment many are already beginning to re-examine the American electorate’s fault lines.
-What pundits call a “center-right” nation is actually a diverse culture characterized by an overall respect for individualism, freedom and ingenuity, and by aspirations toward American exceptionalism.
-Articulating and politically channeling the tenants of this culture had been the driving force behind Ronald Reagan’s landslide electoral victories and this same ideological vigor is slowly bubbling up again in certain parts of the Republican mosh pit.
+What pundits call a “center-right” nation is actually a diverse culture characterized by respect for individualism, freedom, ingenuity, and by aspirations toward American exceptionalism.
+Articulating the tenets of this culture had been the driving force behind Ronald Reagan’s landslide electoral victories and this same ideological vigor is bubbling up again in certain parts of the Republican mosh pit.

-There are other elements within the American Right which are insinuating corrosive goals and tactics into the political discourse, and which seek to counter the Socialist capitulationism currently threatening the West with crypto-fascist madness.
-This ideological dilemma facing the Right is being played out in the big political arena but also in the cultural microcosm of the blogosphere.
+Other elements within the American Right are insinuating corrosive tactics into the political discourse, and seek to counter Leftist-induced capitulationism with crypto-fascist madness.
+The ideological dilemma facing the Right is being played out in the political arena but also in the cultural microcosm of the blogosphere.
 The recent fallout between the libertarian Charles Johnson of LGF and the religious supremacist Robert Spencer of JihadWatch offers instructive perspective into the fractures of the Right.

-For Johnson it wasn’t much of a blog-war rather a series of restrained guerilla attacks on his open threads in which he officially announced the rift and reported on incoming hate mail from Spencer’s camp.
+For Johnson it wasn’t much of a blog-war rather a series of restrained guerrilla attacks on his open threads, where he announced the rift and reported on incoming hate mail from Spencer’s camp.
 However, Spencer himself along with the ever bellicose Pamela Geller did take the battlefield with public announcements or shall I say, denouncements, on their respective blogs.

 Inquiring minds need to know how it got to this, so let’s trace back this affair’s developments chronologically, shall we?

-In the comment section of this article, Charles posts a lone link to a JihadWatch post supportive of the conference, silently indicating that his eyebrows have been raised at Robert Spencer.
+In the comment section of this article, Charles posts a lone link to a JihadWatch post supportive of the conference, silently indicating that his eyebrows are raised at Robert Spencer.

-September 12th, 2008: Robert Spencer pulls down the original article from his site, offering a detailed explanation of his reasons for flushing it down the memory hole, reasons which concede that the individuals and organizations involved in the Cologne Conference have pan-fascist agendas which no respectable counter-jihadist ought to support.
+September 12th, 2008: Robert Spencer pulls down the original article from his site, offering a detailed explanation of his reasonsan account conceding that the individuals and organizations involved in the Cologne Conference have pan-fascist agendas, which no respectable counter-jihadist ought to support.
 His explanation for why the post was ever published in the first place and had remained on his site for four days, essentially boiled down to its author Raymond Ibrahim having been unaware of “all the issues involved” while he Robert Spencer himself had been too distracted to notice the post.
 From Spencer’s clarification:

 One of the advantages of having other people write for this site is that it allows me, every now and again, to do other things.
 But that also means that occasionally I miss things that are posted here.
 It was brought to my attention this morning that there was a favorable post here a few days ago about Iran protesting against an upcoming anti-jihad conference in Europe that features Jean-Marie LePen, the FPO of Austria, and other prominent European far-right politicians.
 I took it down just now, as we do not support European neo-fascism or race supremacism (and the person who posted it didn’t know all the issues involved), but I didn’t want simply to take the post down without explanation.